How CHEQ uses its GA4 Connector for Clean Data and Actionable Insights

 The Pervasive Issue of Invalid Traffic

 Invalid traffic (IVT) poses a significant challenge to the integrity of data-driven decision-making.
-It skews key metrics and can inflate click-through rates, flood forms with fake submissions, and worse.
+It skews key metrics and can inflate click-through rates (CTRs), flood forms with fake submissions, and worse.
 One of the biggest issues it presents within site performance data is the skewing of conversion rates.
 Without visibility into true conversion rates, marketers are left to make important site and optimization decisions based on incomplete or inaccurate data.

 The prevalence of IVT isn’t always negative.
 Good bots exist and can make a positive impact, like search engine crawlers designed to evaluate SEO worthiness.
 However, good bots, just like all other forms of IVT, do not convert; thus, they should be excluded from site performance data when trying to determine real performance.